Masters in Educational Leadership & Administration in Illinois

 Applicants need to have earned a bachelor’s degree from an accredited college or university in most educational leadership masters programs.
 A bachelor of arts, bachelor of science, or bachelor of education are some examples.
 In some programs, a valid teaching license might be required to receive an extra administrative license.
 Of course, requirements vary so follow up with individual programs and graduate schools for details.

-Explore Master in Educational Leadership Programs near Illinois
+Explore Masters in Educational Leadership Programs near Illinois

 To choose a Masters in Educational Leadership program that aligns with your goals, you might specifically explore a focus in educational policy, educational research or student affairs.
 Indeed, expect degree requirements to vary.